tibbsm/mytab/README.md

 - [] memory on hover instead (indicate on red)
 - [] icons & other fluff
 - [] redesign, make it actually look good
-- [] Fix tracker: today's done are not showing?

   - [] On hover show date